 This information doesn't exist in UB; there is not even the slightest suggestion about such transfer of orders.
 This is Martin Gardner invention.

-Martin Gardner tries to suggest that some humans are numbered according to assignment number of their guardian seraphim.
+Martin Gardner tries to suggest that some humans are numbered according to the assignment number of their guardian seraphim.
 This is not true.
 Below there is UB statement which Gardner apparently doesn't understand.

 The Urantia Book: The current planetary assignment number of this seraphim on Urantia and to this human subject is 3,641,852.
 (1243.3) 113:2.6

 Michael (Jesus) does not belong to Magisterial Sons order but to the Creator Sons, as is explained in UB, Paper 20, chapter 1.

 Jesus toured the Far East with two Indian friends?!
 Martin Gardner fertile imagination is amazing.
 As for Greece and Rome, his statement is correct.
 The farthest eastern journey Jesus undertook was to the Caspian Sea region and without any Indian friends (UB Paper 134).
 To the Far East belong such countries as China, Korea, Japan, Indonesia and Malaysia.

 Aside from misinformation about the text of The Urantia Book, there are few other blunders in Martin Gardner work.

 In his book, Gardner introduces his imaginary friend Dr Matrix, numerologist.
 Hundreds of numbers are quoted in UB but this book doesn't speak about numerology as we comprehend it today.
 When a UB reader asked Gardner about his reason for using Dr. Matrix and his numerological calculation, Gardner answered him in a letter that it was all a "joke."
 The involvement of professional skeptic in such sort of numerological pseudoscience is rather strange, as shown below: